rhel-labs/instruqt/satellite-basics-testing/08-tracer/assignment.md

 ---
 slug: tracer
+id: hbfyaealm5jt
 type: challenge
 title: Enable the ability to monitor when services require restarting
 teaser: When software services are updated, they may require restarting.
 The tracer utility and Satellite will notify you which hosts require service restarts.
 notes:
 - type: text
-  contents: Install and enable the Tracer service on the hosts to detect services
+  contents: Install and enable the Tracer service to detect services that require
-    that require restarting.
+    restarting.
 tabs:
 - title: Satellite Server
   type: terminal